BrawlMasterX/SleepWithUntis/README.md

 # SleepWithUntis

-A alarmclock that wakes you up automatically based on your WebUntis schedule.
+An alarmclock that wakes you up automatically based on your WebUntis schedule.

 ---